- Instructors: Shirley Chiang, Richard Scalettar

 - Typical Field Trips: Molecular Foundry and Advanced Light Source at Lawrence Berkeley National Laboratory (LLBL); Exploratorium in San Francisco

 Is it a particle?
 Is it a wave?
-It’s both – when we talk about either an electron or light.
-Electrons can behave like waves when they are scattered by an ordered array of atoms in a crystal.
-The photoelectric effect can only be explained if light can also behave like particles, called photons.
-Quantum mechanics explains these phenomena and is the fundamental description of how matter behaves at very short distances.
-Hence, it contains the principles needed to understand fields from solid state physics to electronics and biology.
-It explains many properties of atoms, such as chemical bonds and how the periodic table of elements works.
-In the first course of the cluster, students will learn some of the basic principles behind the experiments in the second course.
+It's both!
+Electrons, normally considered particles, can instead behave as waves when they are scattered by an ordered array of atoms in a crystal.
+Similarly, the photoelectric effect can only be explained if the electromagnetic waves which describe light behave like particles called photons.
+Quantum mechanics explains this dichotomoy and thereby provides the fundamental description of the perplexing fashion in which matter behaves at very short distances.
+Hence, quantum mechanics contains the principles needed to understand fields from solid state physics to electronics and biology by explaining properties of atoms, chemical bonds, and how the periodic table of elements works.
+In the first part of the cluster, students will learn some of the basic theoretical principles and how to solve basic quantum mechanical problems computationally, laying the foundation for interpreting the experiments in the second part of the cluster.

 Core Course: Computations of Quantum Phenomena

 The basic equations of quantum mechanics involve quite sophisticated mathematics.
 Fortunately, they can also be solved with some fairly simple computer programs.
 This portion of the cluster will begin with an introduction to the elements of programming in C which are needed to do quantum mechanics on a computer.
 (No previous programming experience will be assumed.)
 Along the way we will also learn the Linux operating system.
 By the end of the month, each student will write programs that illustrate how an electron's location involves a probability of being at a range of positions, rather than a precise value.
-Using the computer, students will calculate the spreading of the range of positions as time passes.
-They will also be able to compute the energy levels of some simple quantum mechanical systems.
+Using the computer, students will calculate the spreading of the range of positions as time passes and how a quantum particle can `split up' so that there is a chance both for it to be reflected by, and to tunnel through, a barrier.
+Some basic ideas of `quantum entanglement' will be discussed.

 Core Course : Quantum Physics Experiments and Applications to Nanotechnology